 We get many calls from people who like the idea of giving a home to a rescue dog but may not have given much thought about the practicalities of keeping a dog.
 Below is a checklist of some of the things that we are looking for when we rehome a dog.
 Please make sure you fulfill the following requirements before you contact us.

 - The dog will be allowed in the house and be part of the family.
 We do NOT re-home dogs that will be kept outside all the time, our dogs are to be house pets no matter what size they are.
-Our dogs are to sleep in the house at night.
+We prefer the dog to sleep in the house at night.

 - You have a secure fenced or walled garden so the dog cannot get out onto the road.
 Our dogs are not allowed to be let roam, we will refuse a home offer if we believe the dog will be able to roam.